We’re going to clear some of the mystery around matched betting arbing, and tell you how you can use it profitably.

 What arbing software exists?

 OddsMonkey is primarily a matched betting site.
-But it just so happens that there are a lot of parallels between matched betting and arbing.
+But there are lots of parallels between matched betting and arbitrage betting.

-Our key matched betting tool, ‘OddsMatcher’, scans bookmaker and exchange websites looking for odds which are close in value between a bookmaker and betting exchange.
+Our key tool, OddsMatcher, scans bookmaker and exchange websites looking for odds which are close in value between a bookmaker and betting exchange.
+Matched betting arbs can be found all the time.

 3 tips for successful arbing